roots-id/cardano-anoncreds/cardano-anoncred-methods.md

 ```
 Where:

 - `resourceURI`: is the object identifier as defined above.
-It includes the publidher DID and objectId that is the transaction hash.
-Since the transaction hash is dependat on the content, this field must not be stored in the transaction metadata but recontrustect after being retrieved and added to the object.
+It includes the publidher DID and `objectId` that corresponds to the transaction hash.
+Since the transaction hash depends on its content, this field can not be stored in the transaction metadata but reconstructed after retrieval and added to the object.
 - `resourceName`: a string that identifies the resource
 - `resourceFamily`: "anoncreds".
 The family can be extended to future versions of Anoncreds like "anoncreds2.0"
 - `resourceType`: one of SCHEMA | CRED_DEF | REV_REG | REV_REG_ENTRY
 - `resourceVersion`: the version of the resource
 - `mediaType`: "application/json"
 - `created`: date in the format 2020-12-20T19:17:47Z
-- `checksum`: the MD5 chechsum of the ResourceObject
+- `checksum`: the MD5 digest of the `ResourceObject`
 - `publisherId`: the DID of the publisher
-- `publisherSignature`: the signature of the ResourceObject using the keys in the DID of the publisher.
+- `publisherSignature`: the signature of the `ResourceObject` using the keys in the DID of the publisher.
 That signature is enforcing that the Object belongs to the declared publisher DID

 ## AnonCred Resource Object